Gush Dan

 Gush Dan (גּוּשׁ דָּן, lit.
 'Dan bloc') or Tel Aviv metropolitan area is a major conurbation along Israel's Mediterranean coast.
 The term is commonly used by government bodies and the public, though its exact boundaries vary.
 It ranges from combining Tel Aviv with cities that form an urban continuum with it, to the entire areas from both the Tel Aviv District and the Central District, or sometimes the whole Metropolitan Area of Tel Aviv, which includes a small part of the Southern District as well.
 Gush Dan is the largest conurbation and metropolitan area in Israel and the center of Israel's financial and High technology sector.
-In 2021 the metropolitan area has an estimated population of 4,156,900 residents, 89% of whom were Israeli Jews.
+In 2021 the metropolitan area has an estimated population of 4,156,900 residents, 89% of whom are Israeli Jews.

 History

 The name Gush Dan means "Dan Bloc", and is so named because the area was the territory of the tribe of Dan in the ancient Kingdom of Israel.
 According to the biblical narrative, the tribe had originally tried to settle in the central coastal area of Canaan, but enmity with the Philistines, who had already settled there, caused it to be able to camp only in the hill country overlooking the Sorek Valley.
 The camp location became known as Mahaneh Dan ("Camps of Dan").
 The region that they attempted to settle included the area as far north as Jaffa and as far south as Shephelah in the area of Timnah.
 As a result of the pressure from the Philistines, the tribe abandoned hopes of settling near the central coast and instead migrated to the north of the country.
 After conquering Laish, the tribe refounded it as its capital and renamed it Dan.
 In remembrance of the original territory assignments, the coastal region is referred to as Gush Dan.
 The modern city of Tel Aviv was founded in 1909 as a suburb of the Arab-majority coastal city of Jaffa.

 The city of Tel Aviv grew rapidly in the ensuing decades by Jewish immigration from Europe, with its population reaching 150,000 in 1934, and 230,000 when Israel gained its independence in 1948.
 Before the establishment of Israel, other towns in the Gush Dan were founded as well, such as Petah Tikva in 1878, Rishon LeZion in 1882, Ness Ziona in 1883, Rehovot in 1890, and most other Gush Dan cities were established before 1948.

 In 1947, the Gush Dan had nearly 400,000 residents, comprising over half of the Jewish population of Mandatory Palestine.
 As such, almost all of it was included in the Jewish state proposed by the 1947 United Nations Partition Plan for Palestine.
 After the 1948 Arab–Israeli War, the Arab population of the region, which had been nearly 150,000 before the war, was reduced to around 10,000.
 Their population loss was quickly replaced by a larger number of Jews fleeing from postwar Europe and persecution in Arab countries.